beatricekallen/readme-generator/output/README.md

   <a name="installation"></a>
   ## Installation
-  a
+  Install.

   <a name="usage"></a>
   ## Usage
-  t
+  Use.

   <a name="license"></a>
   ## License
-  This project is licensed under the Apache_2.0 license.
-More information can be found at https://opensource.org/licenses/Apache-2.0.
+  This project is licensed under the MIT license.
+More information can be found at https://opensource.org/licenses/MIT.

   <a name="contributing"></a>
   ## Contributing
-  r
+  Jane Doe, John Doe, Beatrice Allen

   <a name="tests"></a>
   ## Tests
-  i
+  Test.

   <a name="questions"></a>
   ## Questions
-  This project, as well as my other projects, can be viewed on my GitHub profile, available at https://github.com/c.
-If you have any questions for me, please feel free to email me at e.
+  This project, as well as my other projects, can be viewed on my GitHub profile, available at https://github.com/beatricekallen.
+If you have any questions for me, please feel free to email me at bkallen90@gmail.com.